Macronutrients explained

 Identify the three macronutrients

 Protein, carbohydrates, and fats make up the three macronutrients.
-Each plays a distinct role in how the body functions and provides a different number of calories per gram.
+Each plays a distinct role in the body's functioning and provides a different number of calories per gram.
 Learn to recognize them in your daily foods.

 2